voidfiles/ci-presentation/presentation.md

 For instance, if you were writing a Heart Monitor, or the guidance system for a boeing Jet.
 I'm not sure I would recommend a continuous delivery method.

-But, none of use ar.
+None of use are.
 So, let's experiement.

 I think the best place to experiment is in production.
 That's where real data, and real users are, so to get valid results, we probably need to get results from production.

-But, this means that you can only experiment as fast as you can ship.
+This means that you can only experiment as fast as you can ship.
 If your organization only does that once a month, or once a week.
 That is how long it takes you to experiment.
 </div>

 ---

 # A Note on Cycle time

-> "Pushing your organization to drop cycle time to less then 1 hour is a forcing function for adopting Devops ...
-In other words, if your cycle time is an hour or less you are probably doing Devops." - Dave Farley author of Continous Delivery book
+> “Pushing your organization to drop cycle time to less then 1 hour is a forcing function for adopting Devops … In other words, if your cycle time is an hour or less you are probably doing Devops.” - Dave Farley author of Continous Delivery book

 <div class='notes'>
 Cycle time is an amazing metric.
 It literally measures the cadence or your organization.
 If your cycle time is 3 months, you can only improve things every 3 months.